YrnehEpoc/aes-lab3/README.md

 ![example workflow](https://github.com/YrnehEpoc/aes-lab3/actions/workflows/main.yml/badge.svg)

 This lab introduces the techniques of critical section code using semaphores and locks to prevent locked state and accessing errors.
-Implemented to use the Renode test environment
+Implemented to use the Renode test environment for disco microcontroller.